Paul Shelley: Audiobooks

 He is also an audiobook narrator and has recorded some thirty audiobooks, among them John Fowles’ The French Lieutenant’s Woman, Kingsley Amis’ Lucky Jim, several of Robert Goddard's novels, James Cameron's An Indian Summer, Nicholas Crane's Two Degrees West and Staying On by Paul Scott.
 He has been called "the best reader there is" and has three times won the Audiofile Earphones Award.

 Personal life

 Paul Shelley has toured and taught at universities in the USA.
 He is married to actress Paula Stockbridge and has a son and daughter from his previous marriage to actress Eileen Nicholas.
-His elder brother Francis Matthews was also an actor, and sister Maura Matthews.
+His elder brother Francis Matthews was also an actor, as was sister Maura Matthews.